gayatri-nawale/gayatri-nawale/README.md

 ## A Bit About Me

-- 💻 I enjoy turning ideas into projects
+- 💻 I enjoy building useful and simple projects
-- 🌱 Always learning something new
+- 🌱 Always learning and experimenting
-- 🎨 I like clean and simple UI designs
-- 🚀 Interested in AI and modern web development
+- ✨ Interested in AI and modern web technologies
-- ✨ I believe small improvements make big differences
+- 🎨 I like clean UI and smooth user experiences